-- 1. Remove the clip from the engine shut-off switch. - Swim to the rear of the watercraft.
-Pull the watercraft over with your left hand on the ride plate while pushing down on the gunwale with your right hand and foot.
+- Remove the clip from the engine shut-off switch. - Swim to the rear of the watercraft.
+Pull the watercraft over with your left hand on the ride plate while pushing down on the gunwale with your right hand or foot.

-If the port (left) side of the capsized watercraft is tilting upward, first tilt the watercraft so the port (left) side is down by using your weight to press down on the gunwale.
+If the port (left) side of the capsized watercraft is tilting up, push down on the gunwale so that the port (left) side is down before turning the watercraft clockwise.

-Do not turn the watercraft over counterclockwise, otherwise water may leak into the engine and cause damage.
+Do not turn the watercraft over counterclockwise, otherwise water can leak into the engine, which can result in severe damage.